-Figure 10 shows the values for HMF B inferred from IDV from 1835 to the present (blue curve) and B measured by spacecraft (red curve).
+[21] Figure 10 shows the values for HMF B inferred from IDV from 1835 to the present (blue curve) and B measured by spacecraft (red curve).
 A 4th-order polynomial fit suggests a ~100 year Gleissberg cycle.
 Cycle 23 looks remarkably like cycle 13, including the very deep solar minimum following both cycles, likely presaging a weak cycle 24 as predicted from the solar polar fields [Svalgaard et al., 2005; Schatten, 2005].
 It is clear that we are returning to conditions prevailing a century ago.
 It seems likely that other solar parameters such as Total Solar Irradiance [Fröhlich, 2009; Steinhilber et al., 2009] and cosmic ray modulation [Steinhilber et al., 2010] are reverting to similar conditions with possible implications for the climate-change debate.

 2.3.
-Comparison of IDV09-based B with Other Recent Reconstructions
+Comparison of IDV09-Based B With Other Recent Reconstructions

 2.3.1.
-Consilience of Reconstructions Based on Geomagnetic Data.
+Consilience of Reconstructions Based on Geomagnetic Data

-Reconstructions of HMF B have been discordant in the past [e.g. Svalgaard, 1977, referenced in Schatten et al., 1978; Andreasen, 1997; Lockwood et al., 1999, 2006; Svalgaard and Cliver, 2005, 2006, 2007b].
-The realization [Svalgaard et al., 2003] that geomagnetic indices can be constructed that have different dependencies on B and solar wind speed (V) has enabled robust determinations of both V [Svalgaard and Cliver, 2007b; Rouillard et al., 2007; Lockwood et al., 2009] and B [Svalgaard and Cliver, 2005, 2006; Lockwood et al., 2009] that have converged to a common, well-constrained dataset.
-Progress has been swift and Figure 11 shows the convergence of HMF B determined by Lockwood et al. [2009] to the values determined from IDV [Svalgaard and Cliver, 2005;
+[22] Reconstructions of HMF B have been discordant in the past (e.g., Svalgaard [1977], as referenced by Schatten et al. [1978], Andreasen [1997], Lockwood et al. [1999, 2006], and Svalgaard and Cliver [2005, 2006, 2007b]).
+The realization [Svalgaard et al., 2003] that geomagnetic indices can be constructed that have different dependencies on B and solar wind speed (V) has enabled robust determinations of both V [Svalgaard and Cliver, 2007b; Rouillard et al., 2007; Lockwood et al., 2009] and B [Svalgaard and Cliver, 2005, 2006; Lockwood et al., 2009] that have converged to a common, well-constrained data set.
+Progress has been swift and Figure 11 shows the convergence of HMF B determined by Lockwood et al. [2009] to the values determined from IDV [Svalgaard and Cliver, 2005; this paper].

-this paper].
 The Lockwood et al. [2009, and references therein] reconstruction is still discordant from ours for a few years during solar cycle 14, but apart from that, the agreement is quite remarkable and the issues seem resolved.